 But does it mean that fasting during menstruation isn’t possible?
 Of course not!
-In this guide you’ll find the hacks that every woman should know if they want to integrate intermittent fasting into their daily life without disturbing their hormonal balance.
+In this guide, you’ll find the hacks that every woman should know if they want to integrate intermittent fasting into their daily life without disturbing their hormonal balance.

 Most men can adopt this nutrition system very quickly and start experiencing these health benefits in a couple of weeks.
-Whereas the same may not be the case for all women who started doing intermittent fasting, as some report having brain fog, cravings, and sometimes even weight gain!
+However the same may not be the case for all women who started doing intermittent fasting, as some report having brain fog, cravings, and sometimes even weight gain!

 If you’re a menstruating woman, rest assured that intermittent fasting during menstruation is totally OK if you simply implement some minor changes during the month.
 Just get to know your menstrual cycle’s anatomy so you can adjust your fasting routine according to your own menstrual cycle.